This trope in its most basic form — and it's so powerful

 - "Double or Nothing," which did give the player an extra turn upon answering a question correctly at his/her choice; however, the caveat was that if he chose the second box (on a non-shuffled board) and answered that question incorrectly, he lost both boxes.

-- Wild Card can also act like this: it can be passed in to call a second letter during a turn, for whatever value the contestant is currently sitting on (usually the top dollar value).
+- Wild Card can also act like this: It can be saved and then used later to call a second letter during a turn, for whatever value the contestant is currently sitting on (usually the top dollar value).
+It can also be used in the bonus round.

 - Concentration: Just like the children's card game, matching a pair of prizes or "Take" cards (or matching either with a "Wild" card) allowed the contestant another turn.

-- In football, the most common form is for the offensive team to get a first down by moving the ball 10 net yards within three downs; not doing after a new first down so often ends the turn (as the team will invariably punt on fourth down ... unless they decide to take a gamble and go for it on first down, or kick a field goal if they are close enough).
+- In American Football, a team has up to four plays ("downs") to advance their position on the field; if they fail to advance at least ten yards by then, the ball is turned over to the opposing team.
+Thus, in a tight defensive game, passing the current ten-yard line is equivalent to getting an extra 'turn' to keep moving.
+If the team can't, they will invariably opt to punt the ball or attempt a field goal on their fourth down.
 Another way is, after scoring (either a field goal or touchdown), for the kicking team to kick and recover an onside kick, which allows the team another offensive series.
-Onside kicking is not common, since it is relatively difficult to recover even a well-kicked attempt, and as such is used only when a team needs to catch up — instead of repeatedly trying this tactic to not allow the opponent a chance to score.
+Onside kicking is not common, since it is relatively difficult to recover even a well-kicked attempt, and as such is used only when a team is running out of time and attempting a Miracle Rally.

-- In 4th edition, Time Stop only grants the caster two free standard actions rather than three whole turns.
-It's still quite useful.
+- In 4th edition, Time Stop only grants the caster two free 'standard actions' rather than three whole turns.
+But it's still quite useful.

 - The 9th-level Diamond Mind maneuver in the Book of Nine Swords allows the user to make two full attacks in one round.
 Not quite as versatile, but with feats and a Speed weapon that's still ten attacks with a greatsword (or twenty with a pair of lighter weapons).

-- The 3.0 version of haste was considered a Game Breaker as it granted and extra action every turn for one round/caster level.
+- The 3.0 version of haste was considered a Game Breaker as it granted an extra action every turn for one round per caster level.

 - The 3.5 supplement the Expanded Psionics Handbook has the power Temporal Acceleration that grants extra turns.

 - The 3.5 Wonderous Item, Belt of Battle, allows its wearer an extra movement, standard, or Full-Round action, depending on the number of daily charges spent.
 Extremely useful when the one wearing it is only remotely kept in line by limits on what they can do per turn.
 You see that comatose great wyrm?
-Great Wyrm Red Dragon+shivering touch+shivering touch (it didn't even get a save).
+It's the result of a Great Wyrm Red Dragon+shivering touch+shivering touch (and it didn't even get a saving throw).

 - 4th edition has action points that allow an extra action when spent.

-- 4th edition also has the wizard spell Steal Time, which stuns an enemy and allows the caster to make an extra action.
+- 4th edition also has the wizard spell Steal Time, which stuns an enemy and allows the caster to make an extra action with it.

 - Enhanced Time Rate in GURPS gives you a whole extra turn every turn.
-It's immensely powerful even at 100 points per level.
+Even at a cost of 100 points per level, it's quite powerful.

 - Several characters in the Star Wars Miniatures Game have abilities that verge on this.
 Darth Revan and one version of Boba Fett let you move around before the turn starts; there are several characters that let you change how many actions you can get in each round of the turn (very useful when you have special abilities that trigger off of whether or not your target has acted yet this turn), and one character (Darth Caedus, aka Jacen Solo), whose Force power lets him take a whole extra turn.